unoplatform/uno.extensions/doc/Overview/Localization/LocalizationOverview.md

 #### Add resource files

-To add a new resource file, right click on the project and select **Add > New Item...**.
+To add a new resource file, right-click on the project and select **Add > New Item...**.
 Select **Resource File (.resw)** and name it `Resources.resw`.
 Resource files have a key-value pair structure.
-The key is used to identify the resource, and the value can represent any valid property value such as translated text, width of an item, or a color.
+The key is used to identify the resource, and the value can represent any valid property value such as translated text, the width of an item, or a color.

 ### Resolving localized strings

-Once locale specific resources are included, the localization feature can be used to resolve those localized values.
+Once local-specific resources are included, the localization feature can be used to resolve those localized values.

 #### Using resources in XAML

-The key contains a name which corresponds to the `x:Uid` and intended property of the XAML element.
+The key contains a name that corresponds to the `x:Uid` and the intended property of the XAML element.
 The value contains the localized text.

 For example, if the `x:Uid` property of a `TextBlock` is `MyTextBlock`, the key in the resource file should be `MyTextBlock.Text`.
-In XAML, assigning a localized value to an element with a `x:Uid` property looks like this:
+In XAML, assigning a localized value to an element with an `x:Uid` property looks like this:

 ```xml
 <TextBlock x:Uid="MyTextBlock" />